How to Host a Tapas Party With Recipes and Menu Suggestions

 - Olive tapenade

 Wow your friends with these beautifully simple dishes that taste as good as they look.
-For more great tapas recipes, see the additional resources listed below.

 This Spanish take on an omelet can be made ahead and served at room temperature.
 You can make it using just potato, onion and egg, or add colorful vegetables for a mosaic look.